 Concerning the relation of God to abstract objects I subscribe to scholastic realism (divine conceptualism) in combination with the notion of non-propositional knowledge that is required by divine simplicity.

-I consider the affirmation of genuine free will as crucial for divine creation, theodicy (free will defense), and moral accountability of humans.
-I think the only coherent view of God's foreknowledge and divine and human free will is found in (Bañezian) Thomism.
-The alternative of Molinism (e.g., endorsed by William Lane Craig) conflicts with divine simplicity and aseity, because a part of divine knowledge would depend on human choices and thus on creation.
-I strongly reject Calvinism and any other branches of Christian theism (e.g., Lutheran monergism) that imply double predestination and/or determinism with compatibilist free will.
-Contrary to some critics, Thomism avoids these implications, because divine primary causality does not compete with the secondary causality of creatures.
+I consider libertarian free will as crucial foundation for a satisfying theodicy (free will defense) and for human moral accountability.
+I think that the only coherent metaphysical explanation for God's foreknowledge and human free will is found in (Bañezian) Thomism.
+I reject Molinism (e.g., endorsed by William Lane Craig), which not only violates divine sovereignty, but indeed conflicts with divine simplicity and aseity, because a part of divine knowledge would depend on human choices and thus on creation.

 What about miracles?